Faulkner County, Arkansas

-Faulkner County is located in the Central Arkansas region of the U.S. state of Arkansas.
-As of the 2020 census, the population was 123,498, making it the sixth most populous of Arkansas's 75 counties.
+Faulkner County is a county located in the Central Arkansas region of the U.S. state of Arkansas.
+As of the 2020 census, the population was 123,498, making it the fifth most populous of Arkansas's 75 counties.
 The county seat and largest city is Conway.
 Faulkner County was created on April 12, 1873, one of nine counties formed during Reconstruction, and is named for Sandford C. Faulkner, better known as Sandy Faulkner, a popular figure in the state at the time.

 Located at the intersection of the Ozarks and Arkansas River Valley, the county was sparsely populated for much of its early years.
 Largely a county of rural settlements, growth came slowly following the Civil War and Reconstruction.
 The college known today as University of Central Arkansas was established in 1907, but population continued to grow slowly.
-The growth of Little Rock and the construction of Interstate 40 have made Conway and other parts of Faulkner County into bedroom communities for the state capitol.
+The growth of Little Rock and the construction of Interstate 40 have made Conway and other parts of Faulkner County into bedroom communities for the state capital.
 Today Faulkner County is included in the Central Arkansas metro area, with Conway as a principal city.

 History

 Eponym

-Faulkner County was formed from parts of Conway and Pulaski counties on April 12, 1873, and is named after Sandford C. Faulkner, a planter, raconteur, and fiddle player known for his popular mid-19th century folk song "Arkansas Traveler", the official historic song of the U.S. state of Arkansas since 1987.
+Faulkner County was formed from parts of Conway and Pulaski counties on April 12, 1873, and is named after Sandford C. Faulkner, a planter, raconteur, and fiddle player known for his popular folk tale Arkansas Traveler (folklore) from the early-19th century.
+The story later was performed by Mose Case in the mid-19th century as a folk song "Arkansas Traveler", the official historic song of the U.S. state of Arkansas since 1987.